DervishD/sacamantecas/README.md

 and another named `sacamantecas_log_<timestamp>`.
 The first one is a debug log, quite verbose by the way.
 The second one is the same as the console output of the application.

+The following application exit codes are defined:

+- 0 for successful termination.
+- 1 for when no arguments are provided to the application.
+- 2 for when some warning condition happened during normal operation.
+- 3 for when some error condition caused abnormal termination.
+- 127 for when the user requests application termination (keyboard interruption).